 If you want a throwback to your college days (but with much better beer), this is definitely the place to go.
 It also is located in the University Circle area, which has tons of great places to check out including the Cleveland Museum of Art.

 Address: 24581 Lorain Rd, North Olmsted; 17450 Engle Lake Dr, Middleburg Hts

 Known for: Largest tasting room and sandwiches as large as your head

 Website: Fat Head’s

 I guess with a name like Fat Head’s you’ve got to be huge, right?
-What started as a smaller brewery in Pittsburgh back in 1992, Fat Head grew, branching out into Cleveland in 2009 with two spaces: Fat Head’s Cleveland Brewery and Saloon in North Olmstead, and the huge production brewery that just opened this past year in Middleburg Heights.
+What started as a smaller brewery in Pittsburgh back in 1992, Fat Head’s grew, branching out into Cleveland in 2009 with two spaces: Fat Head’s Cleveland Brewery and Saloon in North Olmstead, and the huge production brewery that opened in Middleburg Heights.

 And it isn’t just the space it is taking up that’s huge.
 Expect huge flights of beer and sandwiches as large as your head!
 The sandwiches are so large they literally call them “headwiches.”
 So come hungry (and thirsty) to their saloon and enjoy favorites like their year-round Bumbleberry or Head Hunter IPA, or their seasonal beers like their Holly Jolly Christmas Ale, G’Suffa Oktoberfest, Benjamin Danklin IPA, or Barley Brown’s IPA.

 Be sure to check out their brewery tour in their new production facility, too.
 And if you’re ever in the Saloon, be sure to pick up some swag to take a photo with on your travels!
 They have a huge wall of Fat Head’s Around the World!

 11. Saucy Brew Works